dwyl/learn-flutter/README.md

 ```

-Now, to make a network request is as easy
+Now, to make a network request,
-as apple pie.
-Check the following code.
+use code similar to the following:

 ```dart
 Future<http.Response> fetchAlbum() {